Eqwe-Wewe/terminal-christmas-tree/README.md

                         Screen width.
 Used to center the tree.
 Default: 80 -t, --terminal        Uses the terminal size to center the tree. -s and -w will be ignored
+  -d, --density       	The density of Christmas tree balls in a row display at a time.
+						Max: 10.
+Min: 1.
+Default: 4

 Ctrl-C interrupts the Christmas :-(
 ```